Carolinapm354/MIT_3D_Flood_Map/README.md

   </style>
 ```
 On the right side of each slide a number appears with the values corresponding to the exact location and scale you desire.
 After obtaining the x-y-z numbers you must replace them here:
- *gltf.scene.scale.set(x,y,z);gltf.scene.position.set(x,y,z);* .
+ `gltf.scene.scale.set(x,y,z);gltf.scene.position.set(x,y,z);` .

  > **Note:** This is important to maintain a fixed position and scale.
 If you don't update these values, then your model will be out of place everytime you reload the page.
-Keep in mind the slider are used to figure out the numbers needed to place and scale the models properly but to save the location and scale you have to change the x-y-z values to the exact numbers.
+Keep in mind the slider are used to figure out the numbers needed to place and scale the models properly, but to save the location and scale you have to change the x-y-z values to the exact numbers.

-  **7. Style, Lights, & Pop Ups**
+### **7. Style, Lights, and Popups**

  *  **Style: Changing the color of a 3d model.**

-  There are two primary ways to do this.
+  There are two primary ways to execute this task.
 First, we can change the color by changing the base color factor of a material by modifying the appropriate properties in the glTF file.
 The base color factor is typically represented as a 4-component RGBA (Red, Green, Blue, Alpha) color value.

-1. Open the "MIT BUILDINGS" glTF file: it contains information about the 3D model, including its materials and textures.
+1. Open the "MIT 3D BUILDINGS" glTF file: it contains information about the 3D model, including its materials and textures.
 You can open the file using a text editor or a JSON editor.

 2. Locate the material: Look for the materials you want to modify (ctr + F: materials ).
 Materials are defined under the "materials" property in the glTF file.
 Each material has various properties, and the base color factor is typically represented as "pbrMetallicRoughness" under the "extensions" property.